 There is no negligent condition on the property

 Some accidents are just that – accidents.
 Sometimes, a person trips over his or her shoelaces or own two feet.
-If there wasn’t a spill, a wet floor, a crack in the sidewalk, or some other direct cause of your slip-and-fall, it may genuinely just have been an accident.
+If there wasn’t a spill, a wet floor, a crack in the sidewalk, or some other direct cause of your slip-and-fall at a business accident, it may genuinely just have been an accident.
 In order for the business to be held responsible for the incident, there had to have been a reason for the slip-and-fall that the business owner or employees could have prevented.

 The business owner reasonably inspected the property